josudoey/composable-hooks/README.md

 ```

 ## Hook
-`createHookContext` returns an object with several functions that can be used to create and manipulate hooks.
+`createHooksContext` returns an object with several functions that can be used to create and manipulate hooks.
 Here is an overview of the available functions:

 - `wrap(instance)`: Creates a hook that wraps an instance object and allows for the installation of additional functionality through the install function.
 - `getCurrentInstance()`: Returns the current instance object that is being modified by the hook.
 This function can only be used inside the install function.